rkapl123/DBAddin/docs/DBModif.md

 *   DBAction Name: Enter the name for the selected cell or range that will be used to identify the DBAction in the "Execute DBModifier" Group dropdowns.
 If no name is given here, then UnnamedDBAction will be used to identify it.
 *   Database: Database to do the DBAction in.
-*   Environment: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Add-in General Settings Group).
+*   Parameter Range Names: string of named ranges (if necessary qualified with sheet name!range_name) to be used as parameters that are replaced into the template string, where the order of the parameter range determines which placeholder is being replaced
+*   Cols num params date: comma separated locations of numerical parameters that should be converted as date values (using the default DBDate formatting), if a cell value can be evaluated as numeric.
+*   Cols num params string: comma separated locations of numerical parameters that should be converted as strings, if a cell value can be evaluated as numeric.
 *   Exec on Save: Should the DBAction be executed when the workbook is being saved?
 *   Ask for execution: Before execution of the DBAction, ask for confirmation.
 A custom text can be given in the CustomXML definition element confirmText (see below).
+*   Env: The Environment, where connection id should be taken from (if not existing, it is taken from selected Environment in DB Add-in General Settings Group).
+*   parametrized: If checked, brings parameters into the template paramString by replacing the placeholders (enclosed by ! if not overridden in paramEnclosing) with the values in the corresponding paramRanges.
+*   continue if row empty:  if all values in the given Ranges are empty (or errors) for a row, continue by skipping the row (otherwise processing stops at this row), defaults to false
 *   The actual DBAction to be done is defined in a range that is named like the DBAction definition (the hyperlink takes you there).
 This range can be dynamically computed as all ranges in excel.
+*   Hyperlink: click on it to highlight/select the DB Action range.
 *   Create CB: create a command-button for the DB Sequence in the current Worksheet (max.
 10 buttons are possible per Workbook).
-*   Hyperlink: click on it to highlight/select the DB Action range.
-*   parametrized: If checked, brings parameters into the template paramString by replacing the placeholders (enclosed by ! if not overridden in paramEnclosing) with the values in the corresponding paramRanges.
-*   Parameter Range Names: string of named ranges (if necessary qualified with sheet name!range_name) to be used as parameters that are replaced into the template string, where the order of the parameter range determines which placeholder is being replaced
-*   continue if row empty:  if all values in the given Ranges are empty (or errors) for a row, continue by skipping the row (otherwise processing stops at this row), defaults to false
-*   Cols num params date: comma separated locations of numerical parameters that should be converted as date values (using the default DBDate formatting), if a cell value can be evaluated as numeric.
-*   Cols num params string: comma separated locations of numerical parameters that should be converted as strings, if a cell value can be evaluated as numeric.

 Example for parametrization: DB Action cell contains `INSERT INTO Test (Col1,Col2,Col3,Col4) VALUES(!1!,!2!,!3!,!4!)`; Cols num params string: `1`; Cols num params date: `3`; Parameter Range Names: `paramC1,paramD1,paramE1,paramF1`